serverless-nextjs/serverless-next.js/documentation/docs/cdkconstruct.md

   distribution behaviours.
 - `invalidationPaths?: string[]` - an array of invalidation paths, by default we invalidate all pages found in manifest
+- `cachePolicyName?: Object`: configure the name given to the cache policies